thomas-lamiaux/generating_recursors/README.md

   - [ ] universe constrains

 ### Functoriality
-- `functoriality_type.v` generates the type of the functoriality lemma
+- `functoriality.v` generates the type and term of the functoriality lemma

 ### UnitTests
 - `unit_tests.v` provide a testing functions with different mode of testing